TMortara/E-Commerce-Back-End/README.md

 7. Once you database is seeded you can run `node server.js` to start your server.
 8. Open Insomnia
 9. From the Insomnia Dashboard select `Debug`
-10. Select `GET` from the dropdown and enter the `http://localhost:3001/api` URL
+10. Select `GET` from the dropdown to get data from the database and enter the `http://localhost:3001/api` URL
 11. Add the following endpoints to make the `GET` requests:
     1. Product:
         - endpoints: